unstoppabledomains/resolution-service/README.md

 ![Architecture chart](doc/ResolutionService.png)

-The service currently consists of three main components: API, and two workers.
+The service currently consists of three main components: API, and three workers.
 The API component is a basic HTTP API that allows reading domain data from the database.
 The OpenAPI specification:
 [OpenAPI specification](http://resolve.unstoppabledomains.com/api-docs/).